How To Grow Lettuce Indoors

 harvesting lettuce indoors

-You can often get as many as 3 cuttings off of one tray.
+You can often get as many as three cuttings off of one tray.
 However, each cutting gets a little more bitter.
-I find that the 3rd cutting is ok, but the 4th cutting is often too bitter to enjoy.
+I find the 3rd cutting is ok, but the 4th cutting is often too bitter to enjoy.

 What Next

-How long it took you to grow the lettuce from seed to harvest under your conditions.
-Everyone will have a bit different results depending on the amount of light, warmth, and attention you gave the lettuce plants.
+You know how long it took to grow the lettuce from seed to harvest under your conditions.
+Everyone will have different results depending on the light, warmth, and attention you give the lettuce plants.

 You also know how many servings the tray of lettuce provided for you and your family.